Arisaid/HelloWorld/README.md

 # HelloWorld
-# I am stupid beginner
+# Hello, my friend
+# Im trying to lern Python, but Im so stupid